AdobeDocs/analytics-platform.en/help/use-cases/stitching/shared-devices.md

 #### Last-auth attribution

 Last-auth attributes all unknown activity from a shared device to the user who last authenticated.
 Last-auth is used in Audience Manager, and is the preferred approach for Real-Time Customer Data Profile use cases.
 The Experience Platform Identity Service builds the graph based on the last-auth attribution and, as such, is used in graph-based stitching.
+See [Identity graph linking rules overview](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/identity-graph-linking-rules/overview) for more information.

 When using last-auth attribution in stitching, Stitched IDs resolve as shown in the table below.